 The LPC is divided into two parts: Stage 1 and Stage 2.

 Stage 1 covers three core practice areas of law: business law and practice, litigation (civil and criminal), and property law and practice.

-Throughout this stage, legal skills involving advising and advocacy, interviewing, practical legal research, writing and drafting, professional conduct and regulation, solicitors’ accounts, taxation, and will and administration of estates, are learned and developed.
+Throughout this stage, legal skills involving advising and advocacy, interviewing, practical legal research, writing and drafting, professional conduct and regulation, solicitors’ accounts, taxation, and wills and administration of estates, are learned and developed.
 This stage must be studied with a single course provider.

 In summary, the LPC has a time commitment of at least two years.
-You will need to remain with the same employer, but you have a good chance to complete the qualification once you have secured a training contract.
+You will need to remain with the same provider, but you have a good chance to complete the qualification once you have secured a training contract.

 To be eligible to qualify through the SQE, you will need to:

 The SQE assessments are administered by a sole assessment provider, Kaplan, which has been appointed by the SRA.
 Kaplan is not permitted to offer preparation courses for the SQE.